hfurkanbozkurt/rss-to-kindle/README.md

 # RSS to Kindle

-Automatically fetches RSS feeds, generates AI summaries using Google Gemini 2.0 Flash Lite (free), and sends them to your Kindle.
+Automatically fetches RSS feeds, generates an AI digest summary using Google Gemini 2.5 Pro, and sends them to your Kindle.

 ## Setup